P1a2t3e4/01542025_Churning_Customers/README.md

 Features
 User-Friendly Interface Streamlit sliders and selectors for easy input of customer details.
 Predictive Analytics: Utilizes a pickled machine learning model to forecast customer churn rates.
-*Scalable Infrastructure Implements joblib scaler for input data normalization, ensuring reliable prediction outputs.
+*Scalable Infrastructure Implements w scaler for input data normalization, ensuring reliable prediction outputs.

 Repository Contents
-Churn.py The main Python script that runs the Streamlit app. best_model.pkl Serialized version of the machine learning model used for predictions. scaler_model.joblib The scaling model to normalize input features for prediction. requirements.txt  A list of Python libraries required to run the app.
+Churn.py The main Python script that runs the Streamlit app. best_model (1).pkl Serialized version of the machine learning model used for predictions. scaler_model.pkl The scaling model to normalize input features for prediction. requirements.txt  A list of Python libraries required to run the app.

 Installation & Usage